The Big 3 - School-led Initial Teacher Training

 Teaching schools are expected to provide school-led ITT through School Direct (as a lead or partner).
 In addition, drive improvement externally by ensuring newly qualified teachers are recruited to schools in areas of need.

 The Catholic Schools Partnership is pleased to announce an offer of early years, primary and secondary training places on the 2017-18 School Direct programme.
 St. Joseph’s Catholic Primary School, Bingley is the lead school in the CSPTSA with Leeds Trinity University, a well-respected HEI provider of Initial Teacher Training.
-Our programmes are mostly school-based and lead to the award of PGCE at Masters Level (Level 7) with Qualified Teacher Status (QTS) accredited by Leeds Trinity University, an established and widely respected institution with an excellent reputation for teacher training.
+Our programmes are mostly school-based and lead to the award of PGCE at Masters Level (Level 7) with Qualified Teacher Status (

 Our School Direct programme is predominantly school-based and leads to the award of PGCE with Qualified Teacher Status.
 The training programme will enable you to engage with a wide range of educational issues and help you to become a confident effective teacher.
 You will have the opportunity to visit many of our partner schools and will be offered a comprehensive ‘in-house’ programme of training delivered by excellent practitioners.

 Training Places Are Available?